aritripal30/aritripal30/README.md

 - 👋 Hello, This is Aritri Pal.
-- 👀 A mixture of choreophile & martial artist.
 - 🌱 Currently persuing Bachelor of Computer Appication from Meghnad Saha Institute of Technology, Kolkata.